 In general, when you make an online payment, then this payment is processed and gets transfer from one bank account to another, using one or more financial bodies or banks.

 As you can understand, this is a centralized structure where one entity is managing all the payments which are also responsible for the securities and safety of our payments.

 But this centralized structure is not private.
 Let us suppose that you can trust this centralized structure or you can trust your bank.

 But can you trust the employees working in it?
 Can you trust the hackers or can you trust various agencies having access to all of your sensitive information?
 The list is very long whom you cannot trust.
 So, the idea of keeping everything centralized is not safe.
 At this place, cryptocurrency comes into light.

 Cryptocurrency is not controlled or managed by a single entity.
 In this, the middle man or the centralized structure required for the transaction is eliminated.
 And that is replaced by a decentralized peer to peer structure also known as the blockchain.

 How it Works?

 Let us understand this with an example:

-Suppose you have to spend some money to your friend.
-What you will do is, you just create a crypto wallet which is similar to creating a PGP account.
+Suppose you have to spend some money on your friend.
+What you will do is, just create a crypto wallet which is similar to creating a PGP account.
 Now the wallet will be associated with two keys, a private key, and a public key.